Collective social portrait: toner on silk, audio testimony

 The artworks were first installed at FUEL House in Philadelphia, PA in 2006.
 The portraits and audio testimonials were installed at The Walters Art Museum in Baltimore in 2010 as part of McCallum and Tarry's first mid-career solo show, Bearing Witness: Work by Bradley McCallum & Jacqueline Tarry.

-Burchfield Penny Center, Buffalo, NY
+Burchfield Penny Center, Buffalo, New York

 Walters Art Museum, Baltimore, MD